kapsner/lightgbm.py/README.md

 id_col <- NULL
 ```

-To evaluate the model performance, the dataset is split into a training set and a test set with `sklearn_train_test_split`.
+To evaluate the model's performance, the dataset is split into a training set and a test set with `sklearn_train_test_split`.
 This function is a wrapper around python sklearn's [sklearn.model_selection.train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) method a ensures a stratified sampling.

 ```{r}
 split <- sklearn_train_test_split(